Muzh88/STRINGSCORE/README.md

 cd src/scripts
 bash run_pre_process.sh
 ```
+By running this might be that some packages are missing: scikit-learn, seaborn, tqdm
+Just install them by hand with ```pip install scikit-learn seaborn tqdm```

 ### Running the model
 Each model comes with a seperate bash file.
 Within each bash file there are sets of options to configure.
 To see the definition of each option, run the corresponding python file followed by --help.
 - run_xgboost.sh